lounotlew/BlizzPy/README.md

 ### Installation

-BlizzPy was written in Python 3.6, and may not work with Python 2.
+BlizzPy was written in Python 3.6, and will not work with Python 2.

 Required packages: